 Watercress and Winterbournes

-The Rivers Test and Itchen are iconic features of the Hampshire landscape, but the chalk streams that give them life are some of the greatest hidden treasures in the county.
-With only around 200 existing worldwide, these cool, oxygenated, alkaline waters provide a uniquely perfect habitat for species like water vole, brown trout, southern damselfly, water crowfoot, and white-clawed crayfish.
+The Rivers Test and Itchen are iconic features of the Hampshire landscape, but the headwater chalk streams that give them life are some of the greatest hidden treasures in the county.
+With only around 200 chalk streams worldwide, these cool, oxygenated, alkaline waters provide a uniquely perfect habitat for species like water vole, brown trout, southern damselfly, water crowfoot, and white-clawed crayfish.

 Layers